 BIOMES

 C. TEMPERATE FOREST: dense forest with thin, broad, deciduous leaves; or rainforests typically dominated by conifers.
 Tall trees with single boles creating deep shade.
 Understories often sparse.
 Typical plants include maples, oaks, elms (deciduous) spruce or auraucaria (rainforest).
 Typical animals include deer and squirrels.
-Freezing winters and warm summers and a longer growing season than the boreal forest.
+Freezing winters and warm, wet summers and a longer growing season than the boreal forest.

 DARK: seedlings compete for light